sakinanaqvi/StudentGrades/README.md

 This project aims to predict the final grade (`G3`) of students using various features such as study time, family relationships, and past grades (`G1` and `G2`).
 The model is built using **Linear Regression** and is evaluated using metrics like **Mean Absolute Error (MAE)** and **R-squared (R²)**.

-## Project Overview
+## Overview

-In this project, we use a dataset of student performance to build a regression model that predicts the final grade (`G3`).
+In this project, I used a dataset of student performance to build a regression model that predicts the final grade (`G3`).
 The model leverages several features of the students, such as:

 - `studytime`: Weekly study time (1-4 scale)
 - `failures`: Number of past failures (0-1 scale)